MasterVentures/cea-docs/docs/api/asyncapi.md

 #### `publish` Operation

+##### Message

 *Start a WebSocket connection used by the exchange to receive aggregated orderbook for the specified symbol*

-##### Message

-*Aggregated orderbook for a symbol*

 ###### Payload